amnuxoll/EpSem/root/readme.txt

 rare at this point.
 Instead, use utils/agents/environments for building out your project.
 An example where this might be necessary is adding new introspection capabilities (see Introspection below).

+Important: Be sure to regularly run unit tests.
+If changes you made break any tests, be sure to dig into why, especially for shared utility classes.
+The correct thing to do is almost never to change the expected result unless you are actually modifying the class whose tests are failing.
+Even then, be very mindful of those changes because it is likely there is another agent that is assuming that class functions a specific way.

 : AGENTS
 The following sections describe the techniques for creating new agents in the framework.